 Medicaid coverage also requires prior authorization for durable medical equipment (such as hospital beds), incontinence supplies and certain nursing facility services, communication devices, certain dental services for patients under 21 and specific prescription drugs.
 By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

-Types of Medicaid Insurance in New Hampshire
+What Are the Types of Medicaid Insurance in New Hampshire?

 In New Hampshire, types of Medicaid insurance are provided through Medicaid Care Management programs.
 The Medicaid types of insurance available in New Hampshire include plans from New Hampshire Healthy Families and the Well Sense Health Plan.